dalenewman/Transformalize/README.md

 # Transformalize

-Transformalize is a configuration based ETL tool that automates denormalizing relational data into data warehouses, search engines, etc.  The supported inputs and outputs are below.
+Transformalize is a configuration based ETL tool that automates incremental denormalization of relational data.
+It may be used for other types of [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) as well.

+The supported inputs and outputs are below.

 <div class="table-responsive" style="font-size:smaller;">
 <table class="table table-condensed">